Consistently ranked among the world’s best dive sites by leading scuba publications, Sipadan Island boasts a truly magical underwater experience.

 A lush rainforest carpets the entirety of this tiny island.
 The dense vegetation here supports large flights of migratory birds, who often crowd the sky in spectacular swirls.
 Species spotted here include kingfishers, sea eagles, imperial and wood pigeons, and swallows.

-Sipadan is also an important waypoint for large populations of endangered green and hawksbill turtles, who gather en masse to mate and nest around the island.
 Beaches around the island, with the exception of the beach near the jetty, occasionally have restricted access to protect turtle nesting sites.

 Below sea

-Twenty meters from the shore, the bottom plunges to over 600m, forming a sheer underwater cliff reaching the floor of the Celebes Sea.
+Twenty meters from the shore, the bottom plunges to over 600m, forming a sheer underwater cliff (the Drop-Off) reaching the floor of the Celebes Sea.
 The underwater overhangs and caverns, funnels and ledges of Sipadan Island are all covered with coral.

-A dozen or so dive spots dot the edge of the reef, all above vertical walls.
+A dozen or so dive sites dot the edge of the reef, all above vertical walls.
 Owing to its location in the Coral Triangle, Sipadan Island’s waters contain more than 3000 fish species, a diversity similar to Australia’s famous Great Barrier Reef.

 Sipadan Island Park